 Clubs that have mid-week ladies on Thursday morning often have a delayed start.

 There are two seasons per calendar year:Autumn commencing on the first Thursday of February and Spring commencing on the first Thursday of August.
 All Grand Finals are played at North Ringwood Tennis Club

-Teams are graded into 6 team section (play 15 home and away matches, with 2 finals), or an 8 team section (play 14 home and away matches, with 3 finals) in a season, or as added in Autumn 2017 a 10 team section (play 16 home anda away matches with top two teams playing a grand final.
+Teams are graded into 6 team sections (play 15 home and away matches, with 2 finals), or 8 team sections (play 14 home and away matches, with 3 finals) in a season, or as added in Autumn 2017 a 10 team section (play 16 home anda away matches with top two teams playing a grand final.

 The size of each section is determined by the Grading Panel to minimise Byes and produce the closest competition.

 We currently have 5 Sections and in the top section includes players who have represented Victoria and Australia in their respective age groups.

 In the lower sections we have many players in their 70's and 80's keeping themselves fit and healthy in a caring environment.

 Often you can join existing clubs or teams in the competition by watching teams and gauging what section would be appropriate for your ability and age.
 Contact can be made by ringing the Record Secretary to check what teams require players.